meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     -   If the diet was not consistently nutritious before beginning fasting, the body fat liberated during fasting will be proportionately deficient in fat-solubles (50% confident).
 -   (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 75% confidence) If you got plenty of sun during the summer, vitamin D levels stay high through winter, at least in the context of what&rsquo;s colloquially called a &ldquo;Paleo&rdquo; or &ldquo;Keto&rdquo; diet.
 -   (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 95% confidence) Coffee is about 99% as hydrating as water i.e. a liter of coffee is nearly indistinguishable from a liter of water for the body&rsquo;s hydration needs.
     -   A minor issue, but the fact there is a lot of disagreement on this point reveals how much confusion there is in nutrition science around even basic reasoning about human biochemistry.
+How then can I trust anyone?
+How can the field proceed to start settling bigger, more interesting hypotheses?
+        -   At least this becomes a litmus test: if a writer says coffee does not hydrate, they&rsquo;re a huckster who did no homework and you&rsquo;d best avoid their book.
 -   (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 75% confidence) For a majority of the population, exhorting &ldquo;eat less calories to lose weight&rdquo; either has no effect in practice or causes weight *gain*, not loss.
--   (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 50% confidence) Lack of sunlight may be an epigenetic trigger for myopia.
+-   (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 50% confidence) Lack of sunlight is an epigenetic trigger for myopia.

 Terminology